-People with a high emotional intelligence are able to identify and communicate their emotion better than others.
-Instead of saying they feel “bad,” they might describe their feelings as “irritable,” “frustrated,” or “anxious.”
+People with high emotional intelligence can identify and communicate their emotions better than others.
+For example, instead of saying they feel "bad," they might describe their feelings as "irritable," "frustrated," or "anxious."

 Emotionally intelligent people, both introverts and extroverts, are curious about the people around them.
-They pay special attention and pick up on subtle cues to let them know how a person is truly feeling, despite what they might say.
+So they pay special attention and pick up on subtle cues to let them know how a person is truly feeling, despite what they might say.

 3. Embracing Change

-People with a high emotional intelligence embrace change instead of fearing it.
+People with high emotional intelligence embrace change instead of fearing it.
 They are flexible and constantly adapting.
-They are able to control their emotional response to change, which allows them to be better prepared for it.
+They can control their emotional response to change, which allows them to be better prepared for it.

 4. Acknowledging Strengths And Weaknesses

-Emotionally intelligent people don’t waste time putting on a front to fool others into thinking they’re perfect.
-They fully acknowledge their strengths as well as their weaknesses, and they work to improve.
+Emotionally intelligent people don't waste time putting on a front to fool others into thinking they're perfect.
+Instead, they fully acknowledge their strengths and weaknesses and work to improve.

 5. Being A Good Judge Of Character

 Social awareness is a big part of emotional intelligence.
-People who are in control of their emotions are also able to pick up on the emotions and intentions of others, which makes them a good judge of character.
+People in control of their emotions can also pick up on the feelings and intentions of others, making them good judges of character.

 6. Letting Go Of Mistakes

 Emotionally intelligent people understand that their mistakes are learning experiences.
-They know not to dwell on the past, but instead to use their hardships as a lesson to help them become successful in the future.
+Therefore, they know not to dwell on the past but instead to use their hardships as a lesson to help them become successful in the future.

 7. Knowing How To Say No

 Exerting self-control is part of being emotionally intelligent.
-People who have a high emotional intelligence avoid impulsive decisions.
-They are less likely to be peer pressured, because they aren’t afraid to say no.
+People who have high emotional intelligence avoid impulsive decisions.
+In addition, they are less likely to be peer pressured because they aren't afraid to say no.

 8. Not Holding Onto Grudges

 Emotionally intelligent people know that holding onto a grudge brings about a stress response.
-They refuse to let past situations bring them down and affect their health.
+So they refuse to let past situations bring them down and affect their health.